 As college students in Brabant, they won the Solar Challenge with the Stella, a solar-powered family car.
-This led to Lightyear.
-The challenge: successfully sell this car to the public!
-The information presented in Brabant Brand Box is offered free-of-charge for positive stories about Brabant.
+This led to the start of Lightyear.
+The prototype, the Lightyear One, was presented to the world in June 2019.

-The worldwide journey to present the Stella was funded by companies like NXP.
+The worldwide journey with the Stella was funded by companies like NXP.
 “NXP makes several automotive products so we were a good showcase for them.”
 Everybody asked us whether the car was for sale.
 ‘No, it isn’t’ was the answer that Lammers and his friends were forced to give.
 Much to their frustration.

 Cookies are required to make the site operate properly.
 And cookies also allow us to share other cool and interesting stories about Brabant with you, via advertisements on social media and other websites.
 Worthwhile, right?